zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 *Copyright 2016.
 All Rights Reserved.
 Any unauthorized reproduction of this document is prohibited.
 This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.*
 ## Introduction
 Running a quick service, retail store or restaurant?
 Then you know how important it is to have an effective POS to cut the long queue of customers waiting to check out.
 For most of the time, your shop assistants have to carry out the checkout procedures for Customers, either in physical stores or when receiving orders through phone or email.
 So, wouldn't it be great if this process could be hastened, helping save time for more profitable actions!
-With Magestore’s **Magento 2 POS** integration extension, you will be able to create orders quickly and conveniently from an admin panel on just a single one page!
+With Magestore’s **Magento 2 POS** integration module, you will be able to create orders quickly and conveniently from an admin panel on just a single one page!
 Try now and you   will   be   fascinated   by   its   convenience   and   the   amount   of   time   saved.
 We would love to discuss your specific needs but we think you might like some of our customer favorite features below.
 ## How to configure
 Before using Web POS to check out, admin needs to configure it in backend first.
 Please read the user guide carefully to know how to configure information you want.